fracado/coindesk-app/README.md

 ## Coindesk-App
 A web app displaying the last two weeks of Bitcoin rates and the current rate (in EUR).

+Here's a link to the deployed web app: https://coindesk-app.netlify.com/

 ## Technologies used
 - ReactJS
 - Coindesk API